MojithaR/MojithaR/README.md

 **`Digital Sentinel (Developer/Attacker/Defender/Creator)`**

-I am dedicated to creating innovative solutions to real-world problems using my IT expertise.
+'I am dedicated to creating innovative solutions to real-world problems using my IT expertise.
 With a focus on ethical cybersecurity, I engage in both offensive and defensive measures to protect digital systems.
 My experience includes developing secure Windows applications and web pages, continuously honing my skills to become a proficient ethical hacker.

 My achievements include winning several hackathons, gaining valuable experience, and earning rewards.
 Beyond my professional endeavors, I am an island-level chess player and a state-level basketball player.
 I also indulge in traveling and photography, capturing and enjoying the beauty of the world.

 Currently, I work as a secure software engineer.
-In my spare time, I volunteer by teaching mathematics to underprivileged students who cannot afford an education, providing them with the opportunities they deserve.
+In my spare time, I volunteer by teaching mathematics to underprivileged students who cannot afford an education, providing them with the opportunities they deserve.'

    <p align="left">
       <!-- Linkedin Profile -->